Pacific electric ray: Description

+The Pacific electric ray gets confused with other rays due to its similar body plan, behavior, and ability to produce electricity.
+These species include the Marbled electric ray (Torpedo marmorata), lesser electric ray (Narcine brasiliensis), and the spotted electric ray (Torpedo macneilli).
+However, they differ geologically.
+The marbled electric ray is located in the Atlantic Ocean and the Mediterranean Sea, the lesser electric ray is smaller and located in the western Atlantic Ocean, and the spotted electric ray occurs in regions of the Indo-Pacific.
+This contrasts with the Pacific electric ray, located predominantly in the northeastern Pacific Ocean.

 Biology and ecology

 With a sizable oily liver and low-density tissues, the Pacific electric ray is almost neutrally buoyant and can hover in the water column with very little effort.
 Propulsive power is provided by the muscular tail, while the disc is held rigid.
 Telemetry studies have shown that this species swims primarily at night, when it enters reefs and other habitats with high terrain relief, and spends most of the day in nearby open areas buried in sediment.
 It is nomadic and solitary, though several individuals may rest within the same area.

 Like other members of its family, the Pacific electric ray produces powerful electric shocks for attack and defense.
 Its paired electric organs are derived from muscle and comprise approximately 15% of its total weight, consisting of many thousands of jelly-filled "electric plates" stacked hundreds-high into vertical hexagonal columns.
 These columns function essentially like batteries connected in parallel; a large adult ray can generate some 45 volts of electricity with a power output of one kilowatt, due to low internal resistance.
+The Pacific electric ray produces two types of electrical pulses: steady "warning pulses" when chased and quick, intense bursts to incapacitate their prey.
 The electric organs discharge direct current in pulses, each lasting 4–5 ms. When attacking prey, in the first few moments the ray normally produces pulses at a rate of 150–200 per second, slowing down over time.
 Over a thousand pulses may be produced in all, depending on how long it takes for the prey to be subdued.
 The pulse rate increases with water temperature.

 Because of its large size and formidable defenses, The Pacific electric ray seldom falls prey to other animals.
 There is a record of one being fed upon by a killer whale (Orcinus orca) off Santa Catalina Island.
 The Cooper's nutmeg (Cancellaria cooperi) is a specialized parasite of this ray, and possibly other bottom-dwelling fishes such as the Pacific angelshark (Squatina californica).
 The snail is attracted to the chemicals contained in the ray's surface mucus; it makes a small cut on the ventral surface of the ray and uses its proboscis to suck blood.
 Other known parasites of this species include the copepod Trebius latifurcatus, the fluke Amphibdelloides maccallumi, and the tapeworm Acanthobothrium hispidum.